Our mission is to make election technology everyone can trust through transparency, simplicity, and demonstrable security.

 We believe that trust is earned only by being publicly accountable for everything we do.
-That's why we're the only non-profit voting system vendor in the United States, why all of our source code is publicly available for review the moment we write it, and why we actively work in the open with leading academics in the fields of voting security and usability.
+That's why we're the only non-profit voting system vendor in the United States, why all of our source code is publicly available, and why we actively work in the open with leading academics in the fields of voting security and usability.

 View all our code on GitHub: https://github.com/votingworks